tfeng/play-mods-examples/dust-example/README.md

 Hello, Amy!
 ```

 For performance reason, as described above, Dust-to-JavaScript compilation happens at compile time.
-If one runs the server with ```activator start``` (in production mode), the compiled JavaScript files are included in the package, but not the Dust templates (.tl files).
+If one runs the server with ```sbt start``` (in production mode), the compiled JavaScript files are included in the package, but not the Dust templates (.tl files).

 For improved performance, one may execute JavaScripts with Node.js instead of Nashorn.
 Uncomment the properties in ```conf/dust.properties``` and set the correct path to Node.js.
-Execute ```activator run``` again.
+Execute ```sbt run``` again.

 ```
 $ curl 'http://localhost:9000'